raksozorw/cat-ai/README.md

 # Overview

-I've trained a model to differentiate between my two cats, Kvarg and Jarlsberg.
+I've trained a model with PyTorch to differentiate between my two cats, Kvarg and Jarlsberg.

 The model can be run on images uploaded via an API.
-In a separate repo, I have a React frontend to send these images multiple ways.
+In a separate repo, I have a React frontend to send these images.

 ## Architecture